PeteLow-13/On-Offline-Budget-Tracker/README.md

 - [Deployed](#deployed)
 - [Questions](#questions)

-A tool to help manage your budget weather or not you are connecteed to the internet.
+A tool to help manage your budget wether or not you are connecteed to the internet.
 ## Usage

 Use it to help budget and track incoming and out going funds.